promet/d8_starter/README.md

 ## Theme

 There is a starter theme for setup and testing.
-It is recommended to (install a new theme)[https://docs.emulsify.info/installation/design-system].
+It is recommended to [install a new theme](https://docs.emulsify.info/installation/design-system).

 To build the theme assets: